FredyLy/js-tdd-intro/README.md

-Odyssey - TDD in JavaScript - Introduction _ 01
+Odyssey - TDD in JavaScript - Test Runner _ 02
+Solution for quest-2